Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Return a context filled with entities which ids are equal to ones provided in parameters.
+    Return a variable filled with entities which ids are equal to ones provided in the parameters.
 If no ids are provided, aggregate all possible entities.

 **Parameters**

-- [camera_id] (string) - if source is equal to “camera” or provided context is of a camera type, only the camera with this id can be aggregated;
+- [camera_id] (string) - if source is equal to “camera” or provided variable is of a camera type, only the camera with this id can be aggregated;
-- [layer_id] (string) - if source is equal to “layer” or provided context is of a layer type, only the layer with this id can be aggregated;
+- [layer_id] (string) - if source is equal to “layer” or provided variable is of a layer type, only the layer with this id can be aggregated;
-- [object_id] (string) - if source is equal to “layer” or provided context is of a layer or object type, only the object with this id can be aggregated;
+- [object_id] (string) - if source is equal to “layer” or provided variable is of a layer or object type, only the object with this id can be aggregated;
-- [module_type] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module of this type can be aggregated;
+- [module_type] (string) - if source is equal to “layer”, or provided variable contains layers, objects or modules; only the module of this type can be aggregated;
-- [module_id] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module with this id can be aggregated;
+- [module_id] (string) - if source is equal to “layer”, or provided variable contains layers, objects or modules; only the module with this id can be aggregated;
 - [attribute] (string) - if provided, aggregate this this attribute from selected entities;
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable).

 ## find_by_id_2